tvpsh2020/nexmo-developer/_documentation/client-sdk/getting-started/ios/set-up-push-notifications.md

 ---
 title: How to Set Up Nexmo Push Notifications on iOS
-products: client-sdk
-description: This tutorial shows you how to set up push notifications using Firebase.
+description: This topic shows you how to set up push notifications using Firebase.
-languages:
-    - Objective_C
-    - Swift
 ---

 # How to Set Up Nexmo Push Notifications on iOS